robincamille/LibGuides-makeover/readme.md

 1. If you’re an admin, get to the Admin stuff » Customize » Look & Feel page (admin_lookfeel.php)
 2. Ignore tab shapes and the color swatches
 3. Banner options:
-  * A static image, 985px wide, that will automatically link to your main library page
+  * Banner: a static image, 985px wide and however much you want high, that will automatically link to your main library page
-  * Custom Header Code in HTML: use if you have multiple images, a menu bar, or other complex items.
-Note that this code doesn’t actually go within <header>
+  * Custom Header Code in HTML: use if you have multiple images, a menu bar, or other complex items
   * Both: not recommended, looks messy.
-Note that the System Banner will appear after the Custom Header Code.
-(See ‘before’ image above.)
+Note that Banner will appear after the Custom Header Code
 4. Custom JS/CSS code: this is where you can customize how the whole page looks, as it overrides the system CSS.
-Paste the .css file into this textbox.
+Paste the .css file into this textbox within <style> tags.

 # template.css #
 A fill-in-the-blank CSS template with identifiers and classes you'll probably want to change, commented with descriptions of what they are.
 Many aren't listed, but you can find them using *Inspect Element* in Chrome/Firefox or examining a libguide's source code.